Photographing The White House

 That first time I came to take photos of The White House, I was a little disappointed.
 The White House is one of the most restrictive photo locales in DC and your photo opportunities are limited by fencing and landscaping.
 At the U.S. Capitol Building, you have 360 degrees to walk around the building and find angles you like.
 At the White House, you have 100 degrees, at best.
 Over subsequent trips, I’ve managed to get photos I’m happy with.
 I’ll share some of what I’ve learned below.

 This article is about photographing the exterior of the White House.
-Tours of the inside are available, but photography is not allowed.
+Tours of the inside are available, and they only Michelle Obama’s Instagram Announcement so I haven’t gotten pictures of the inside yet.
 If you’re interested in scheduling a tour you can do that through your Senator or Representative’s office.
 You can also take a virtual tour of the interior through the Google Art Project.

 When to Go